Are you finding it difficult to attract buyers despite changing your SEO strategy?

 You can also display the top reviews on the web page to influence more people and increase the conversion rate.

 9. Write A Catchy Headline

-Like the landing page, the headline sets the tone and determines how a visitor perceives the site.
+Like the landing page, the headline sets the tone and determines how visitors perceive the site.
 Although we are talking about an online medium, have you ever wondered why news agencies spend time thinking about a headline?

-We have found that it would be best to limit the range to 20 words because it should be a precursor to the content.
-There is no point if the headline is long; its purpose is to guide the visitors towards their desired product or service.
+We have found that limiting the range to 20 words would be best because it should be a precursor to the content.
+There is no point if the headline is extended; its purpose is to guide the visitors towards their desired product or service.

 Once you have a catchy headline, the next step is to include the necessary images to make the web page stand out.
 There’s nothing better than adding a hero image to break up the text for better SEO architecture.

-Not to mention, the image helps hook consumers, which is why several landing pages add the CTA option just below it.
+The image helps hook consumers, so several landing pages add the CTA option below.
 This makes it impossible to miss.

 Rather than adding words to the main heading or reducing the size of the landing page image, we suggest making room for sub-headings.
-Hence, you can explain the purpose of the product or service without affecting the appeal of the landing page.
+Hence, you can explain the product or service’s purpose without affecting the landing page’s appeal.

-It allows brands to retain the clean design of landing pages, ensuring that a visitor gets value for their time.
+It allows brands to retain the clean design of landing pages, ensuring that visitors get value for their time.
 In other words, while the headline draws in consumers, the sub-heading should make them stay.